yrenn/Azure_set_up/README.md

 # Azure_set_up

-The project shows the step to step to set up Azure and connect Azure to SSMS(SQL Server Management Studio) and shows the basic activity like copying data from SSMS to Snowflake using Azure data factory.
+The project shows the step to step to set up Azure and connect Azure to SSMS(SQL Server Management Studio) and shows the basic activity like copying data from SSMS to Snowflake using Azure data factory studio.

 ## overview
 - create resource group
 - create sql database
 - create storage account
-- connnect to ssms
+- connnect to SSMS
 - create a data factory
 - add link service
 - create pipeline and copy data from ssms to snowflake